What does Candace mean?

 Candace▼ has 29 variants: Caddy, Canda, Candaice, Candance, Candas, Candase, Candayce, Candee, Candelle, Candi▼, Candice▼, Candie, Candis, Candiss, Candra, Candy▼, Candyce, Dace, Dacee, Dacey, Dacey, Dacia, Dacie, Dacy, Kandace▼, Kandice▼, Kandiss, Kandy and Kanticia.

 Candace▼ has 22 more related variations via Candice: Candes, Candiace, Candias, Candide, Candiese, Candise, Candist, Candita, Candus, Candys, Candyse, Candyss, Kandis, Kandise, Kandus, Kandyce, Kandyse, Kantisia, Kendice, Kendis, Khandace and Khandice.

 Candace is a very prominent first name for women (#343 out of 4276, Top 8%) but an unusual last name for both adults and children.
 (2000 U.S. Census)

 Displayed below is the birth name popularity of Candace for girls.
 Candace entered the list in 1940-1949 and reached its highest position of #115 in the U.S. during 1980-1989, but is not found in the list currently.
-(2014 Birth Statistics)
+(Top 1000 Baby Names Statistics, 2014)

 Below is a charted analysis of the popularity of the girl name Candace and associated names.
-Popular variation forms of Candace appearing in the Top 1000 are Candi, Candice, Candis, Candy, Kandace, Kandice and Kandy.
-These girl names reached the top of their popularity during 1980-1989 and are now much less popular, with versions such as Candi, Candice, Candy, Kandace and Kandice falling out of fashion.
-(2014 Birth Statistics)
+Candi, Candice, Candis, Candy, Kandace, Kandice and Kandy are the popular variation forms of Candace.
+These girl names reached the top of their popularity during the years 1980-1989 (usage of 0.3629%) and are now much less popular, with versions such as Candi, Candice, Candy, Kandace and Kandice falling out of fashion.
+(Top 1000 Baby Names Statistics, 2014)